carpentries-incubator/pymarc_basics/index.md

 > ## Prerequisites
 >
-> This lesson is an applied introduction to Python, MARC and PyMARC.
+> It is strongly recommended you complete [Python for Librarians](https://librarycarpentry.org/library-python/) or similar before starting this lesson
 >
-> It is suitable for someone who knows basic Python
+> It is suitable for anyone who knows some basic Python
 >
-> It is suitable for someone who does not know about MARC
+> It is suitable for anyone who does not know anything about MARC records.
->
-> It is strongly recommended you complete [Python for Librarians](https://librarycarpentry.org/library-python/) or similar before starting this lesson

 {: .prereq}